Running Newton Coupling, Scale Identification and Black Hole Thermodynamics: Conclusions and discussions

 Alternatively we may adopt the area obtained just by replacing $r_+$ by $r$ in the horizon area.
 This is conceptually more natural and simpler without using special calculational procedure.
 As stated above, there is still ambiguity in the extension away from the horizon, and we need more physical guiding principle to determine it.

 Finally, in relation to the singularity resolution inside the horizon, we should note that there are different approaches for quantum improvements, which in principle make different predictions (see, e.g.,~\cite{BR:2000,PS:2018,Plat2020,IOY:2021,RW04}).
 In the present paper, we have performed the quantum improvement at the level of solution, that is, we first take a classical solution and then replace the Newton coupling involved in the solution with the running one $G(x)$.
 This approach is simple enough but may be applicable only when the improved geometry is not drastically different from the classical counterpart.
 When we are concerned with extremely strong gravity regime, such as near the singularity, it may be more appropriate to perform quantum improvement at the level of action, which is more natural and expected to have higher predictive power, compared to the present approach of the improvement at the solution level.
+Some related discussions have been given in Refs.~\cite{BR:2000,Plat2020}.
+It remains to be seen how the idea could be realized more concretely.

 \acknowledgments

 The work of C.M.C. was supported by the National Science Council of the R.O.C.
 (Taiwan) under the grant MOST 110-2112-M-008-009.
 The work of A.I. was supported in part by JSPS KAKENHI Grants No. 21H05182, 21H05186, 20K03938, 20K03975, 17K05451, and 15K05092.
 The work of N.O. was supported in part by the Grant-in-Aid for Scientific Research Fund of the JSPS (C) No. 16K05331, 20K03980, and Taiwan MOST 110-2811-M-008-526.